ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For version `2023-08-08` or later
 {: #version-2023-08-08-beta}

-Support for API beta version `2023-08-08` was removed on 22 September 2023.
 This feature is now generally available.
 See [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

+Support for beta API versions earlier than `2023-08-08` was removed on 22 September 2023.
 {: attention}

 This release introduced the following behavior changes for users with accounts that have access to file shares.